daved01/Adversarial_Examples_GANs/docs/_pages/03-3_Results_Perceptibility.md

 {% include image.html file="ILLM-comparison_all_methods.png" description="Figure 18: Attacks with FGSM (second from left), BIM (third) and ILLM (right).
 While epsilon for FGSM is 20, BIM achieves a similar adversarial confidence of 24% with an epsilon of just 4.
 Since for ILLM the adversarial confidence is consistently low, we chose epsilon of 20 for the right image."%}

 Subjectively, BIM generates the least perceptible adversary.
 At the same time it also generates the most confident adversary with around 60% for an epsilon of 12.
 We have seen this for other images as well.
 BIM was for example able to change a correct, 90% confident detection of a fly to a 100% confident prediction of a bow (sample 894).

+{% include image.html file="Perceptibility_Plots.png" description="Figure 19: Plots of the how perceptible each successful untargetted attack is measured by the mean normed difference between the clean and adversarial example. *FGSM was unsuccessful is 5.6% of the attacks up to an epsilon of 20." %}